zazuko/ontology-manager/docs/local-development-setup.md

 # Local Development Setup

+**Trifid doesn't support Node >12, for this reason the Ontology Manager requires Node 12.**

 Requirements: you will need Docker and [docker-compose](https://docs.docker.com/compose/).

 The schema/vocabulary/ontology itself is stored as [N-Triples](https://en.wikipedia.org/wiki/N-Triples) in a [GitHub](https://github.com/) repository.
 OAuth credentials & a Personal Access Token are required to set up the Ontology Manager.